 The Mission High School Annual College Trip

 One of the greatest privileges the Mission High Foundation has each year is the funding of the Annual College Trip.
-Each year for the past five years, Principal Eric Guthertz has organized a trip to California colleges for 40 rising Juniors, so that the students, most of whom will be the first in their families to go to college, can get a real feel for what attending college will be like.
+Each year for the past five years, 40 rising Juniors make a trip to visit California colleges so that the students, most of whom will be the first in their families to go to college, can get a real feel for what attending college will be like.

-Over a 4 day period the students, led by Principal Guthertz and accompanied teacher-chaperones , travel by bus and visit four to five carefully selected colleges in California.
-In past years students have visited schools like UCLA, UC Santa Barbara, Cal Poly, other UC and Cal State universities as well as a number of private colleges and universities.
+Over a 4-day period the students, led by the Principal and accompanied by teacher-chaperones, travel by bus and visit four to five carefully selected colleges in California.
+In past years, students have visited schools like UCLA, UC Santa Barbara, Cal Poly, other UC and Cal State universities as well as a number of private colleges and universities.
 Without a trip like this, most of the students would not have an opportunity to visit colleges.

-For people like us that come from backgrounds where college is accepted and expected, it’s difficult to understand the impact that a trip can have on the students who often have no idea what to expect, what a campus looks like, what dormitories are like, the unique energy that colleges and universities exude.
+For many people for whom college is accepted and expected, it is difficult to understand the impact that a trip like this can have on the students who often have no idea what to expect, what a campus looks like, what dormitories are like, or the unique energy that colleges and universities exude.

-The kids come away from these trips excited and about the prospect of college and the proof is in Mission High’s outstanding record in sending graduates to a wide variety excellent colleges and universities throughout California and across the US.
+The students come away from these trips excited and about the prospect of college and the proof is in Mission High’s outstanding record in sending graduates to a wide variety excellent colleges and universities throughout California and across the U.S.

 The Mission High Foundation, with the generous support from our community, looks forward to funding and the college trip for many years to come.